chandrasekarnarayana/foodspec/docs/ml/model_interpretability.md

 - **Confusion matrices and per-class metrics:** clarify where models struggle.
 - **Residuals and calibration plots:** show bias and spread in regression.

+### Reading loadings (PCA/PLS)
+- **Scores vs loadings:** scores plot shows samples in latent space; loadings plot shows which wavenumbers drive each component.
+- **Example (oils):** If oil A vs B separate along PC1 and loadings have strong positive contributions near ~1655 cm⁻¹ (unsaturation), that band is characteristic of oil A. Use [Spectroscopy basics](../foundations/spectroscopy_basics.md) for vibrational assignments.
+- Pair qualitative plots with metrics (e.g., silhouette/between-within on scores) to quantify separation.

 ## Practical examples
 ```python
 from foodspec.chemometrics.pca import run_pca